cridemichel/cridemichel.github.io/README.md

 # KODI REPOSITORY

-To add this repository to KODI you have to install it from the following zip file by using the addon manager (see https://kodi.wiki/view/Add-on_manager#How_to_install_from_a_ZIP_file)
+To add this repository to KODI you have to install it from the following zip file

 [repository.cridemichel-1.0.3.zip](https://github.com/cridemichel/repository.cridemichel/files/14320068/repository.cridemichel-1.0.3.zip)

+by using the add-on manager (see https://kodi.wiki/view/Add-on_manager#How_to_install_from_a_ZIP_file)

 ## Add-ons in this repository